GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit04/unit04-01_overview.md

   caption: 'Image: [**Environmental Informatics Marburg**](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"}'
 ---

-LiDAR or Light Detection And Ranging, is a very promising remote sensing method that uses lasers to record distances which when combined with complimentary data can be used to generated 3D models of a surface.
-With its 3D approach we can measure canopy height and density along with many environmental parameters.
-In remote areas as well as areas with steep slopes, Airborne LiDAR has proved very effective in monitoring vegetation structure (Getzin et al 2017).
-In this unit we explore the potential of Airborne LiDAR data in understanding the forest structure and derive different LiDAR metrics useful for upscaling.
+LiDAR or Light Detection And Ranging is a very promising remote sensing method that uses lasers to record distances which when combined with complimentary data, can be used to generate 3D models of a surface.
+With its 3D approach, we can measure canopy height and density along with many environmental parameters.
+In remote areas as well as areas with steep slopes, airborne LiDAR has proved to be very effective in monitoring vegetation structure (Getzin et al 2017).
+In this unit, we explore the potential of airborne LiDAR data to understand the forest structure and derive different LiDAR metrics useful for upscaling.

 <!--more-->